 The R2R concept encapsulates Integrated Coastal Management (ICM), Integrated Water Resources Management (IWRM), Sustainable Land Management (SLM) and Sustainable Forest Management (SFM) along with GEF focal area specific interventions like MPAs and strengthened systems of protected areas to foster integrated considerations of multiple sectors within the selected area in order to sustain biodiversity, the natural resources they depend on, and livelihoods.
 IWRM is focused on managing water use in catchment areas covering physical, social and economic aspects to ensure that upstream and downstream water use and treatment is balanced between human use and health, environmental sustainability, and economic development.
 This balanced approach is needed to minimize conflicts between communities and sectors as well as ensure sustainable use through the active involvement of stakeholders in the planning and management of water.
 ICM covers the downstream coastal aspect of managing human activities or island-wide for very small islands and atolls.
 ICM seeks to maintain existing ecosystem services, repair damaged systems to ensure their function of providing goods and services for both human and environmental benefits, and prevent further degradation through balanced and planned uses.
+ICM, which has been in practice for 30 or more years, is increasingly being complemented by marine spatial planning (MSP) approaches which map existing human activities and identify their most effective future spatial development, while integrated coastal management strategies ensure the integrated management of these human activities.
+Applied jointly, they can work together to improve sea-land interface planning and management and the programme will seek to build on this complementarity and incorporate MSP approaches.

 The effective implementation of R2R approaches in Pacific Island Countries will require the development and delivery of practical training packages based on Pacific Island and other coastal and small catchment examples.
 There have been a number of successful demonstration projects of ICM and IWRM developed in the Pacific and elsewhere that can be adapted for use in training by Pacific islanders for subsequent delivery in the project to build local capacity for ICM and IWRM to sustain the linked coastal systems and catchments.
 SCCF funding will be sought when the trust fund is replenished to complement the regional project in reducing vulnerability of coastal ecosystems and communities and increasing their resilience to multiple climatic stresses as all GEF focal areas contribute to island community sustainability..